 Your circadian rhythms, or “body clock,” govern many biological systems, including appetite and metabolism.
 These internal clockworks are established mainly by genetics, but external factors, such as exercise, light exposure, meal times and sleep deprivation, can influence them.

 In short, going to bed at different times and getting irregular amounts of sleep can have metabolic consequences.
 A May 2019 study involving 2,003 men and women between the ages of 45 and 84 years old found that inconsistent sleeping patterns are linked to a higher risk for obesity, high cholesterol, high blood pressure, high blood sugar and other metabolic problems.
-The findings, published in Diabetes Care, suggest that for every hour that bedtimes and sleep durations shift, people’s odds for a metabolic disorder may increase by up to 27 percent.
+The findings, published in Diabetes Care, suggest that for every hour that bedtimes and sleep durations shift, people’s odds for a metabolic disorder may increase by up to 27%.

 Sleep loss affects hormone levels

 So, how does inconsistent, poor-quality sleep affect your metabolic health?
 Research suggests that sleep loss affects hormone levels tied to hunger, satiety, stress and even insulin sensitivity.
+The more sleep deprived you are, the more profound these effects, De Castro points out.

-The cascade of metabolic changes that may result from poor sleep includes a drop in blood levels of leptin (a “satiety” hormone that triggers feelings of fullness after eating) and a rise in blood levels of ghrelin (a “hunger” hormone that stimulates appetite and helps regulate body weight over time).
+The cascade of metabolic changes that may result from poor sleep include a drop in blood levels of leptin (a “satiety” hormone that triggers feelings of fullness after eating) and a rise in blood levels of ghrelin (a “hunger” hormone that stimulates appetite and helps regulate body weight over time).

 Moreover, if you’re routinely skimping on sleep, your levels of human growth hormone (HGH) may drop.
 In addition to your sleeping habits, the secretion of HGH is influenced by your age, gender, diet, level of physical activity and weight.
 It works in combination with another hormone, known as Insulin-like Growth Factor-1, to build muscle and burn body fat.
 Low levels of growth hormone are typically associated with obesity.